“Biologists must constantly keep in mind that what they see was not designed, but rather evolved.”

 “There is no need for trade-offs if one has unlimited resources . . . not to mention being able to change [the] law[s] of physics and design/re-design the universe from scratch . . .”

 Trade-Offs Are Inevitable

-This is a reasonable observation.
+This is a reasonable question.
 Why would the Creator, described in the Bible, ever deal with trade-offs?
 But what if the God of the Bible did choose to produce a universe with fixed natural laws?
 If he did, trade-offs inevitably result.
-And, I contend, the elegance with which these trade-offs are managed in biochemical systems is nothing less than genius, befitting the God of the Bible.
+And, I contend, the elegance in which these trade-offs are managed in biochemical systems are nothing less than genius, befitting the God of the Bible.

-What about Riaz’s second observation?
-Why create a universe with unvarying natural laws if that means suboptimal designs would necessarily result?
-If the Creator is infinite in power and extent, if the Creator is all-knowing and all-good, why would he confine himself so that he is forced to suboptimize even a single facet of his creation because of trade-offs?
+What about Riaz’s second question?
+Why create a universe with unvarying natural laws, if that means suboptimal designs would necessarily result?
+If the Creator is infinite in power and extent, if the Creator is all-knowing and all-good, why would He confine himself so that He is forced to suboptimize even a single facet of His creation because of trade-offs?